 In 2020/2021, she sang Dido in Dido and Aeneas at the Festival La Grange au lac in Evian, directed by L.Garcia Alarcon, Lucretia in Britten’s The Rape of Lucretia at the Théâtre des Bouffes du Nord in Paris.

-Recent highlights include L'Enfant et les sortilèges (the Mother, the Chinese Cup and the Dragonfly) at the Opéra national de Bordeaux, Geneviève in Pelléas et Mélisande, Ethel in Philippe Hersant’s Les Éclairs at the Opéra Comique, Third Lady in Mozart’s Magic Flute at the Théâtre du Capitole in Toulouse, Margaret in Wozzeck, the Second Esquire and a Flowermaiden in Parsifal at the Paris Opera, and Trashella in Marc-Olivier Dupin’s Robert le Cochon at the Opéra Comique.
+Recent highlights include L'Enfant et les sortilèges (the Mother, the Chinese Cup and the Dragonfly) at the Opéra national de Bordeaux, Geneviève in Pelléas et Mélisande, Ethel in Philippe Hersant’s Les Éclairs at the Opéra Comique, Third Lady in Mozart’s Magic Flute at the Théâtre du Capitole in Toulouse, Margaret in Wozzeck, the Second Esquire and a Flowermaiden in Parsifal at the Paris Opera, Trashella in Marc-Olivier Dupin’s Robert le Cochon at the Opéra Comique and Mère Marie in Dialogues des Carmélites at the Opéra national de Bordeaux.
 She also performed Wagner's Wesendonck Lieder with the Luxembourg National Youth Orchestra.

 Marie-Andrée Bouchard-Lesieur was named one of the revelations of the 2022 Victoires de la musique classique.